googlefonts/fontquant/README.md

 # Get results as dictionary
 results = quantify("font.ttf")
-# or, include/run only one category:
+# or include/run only one category:
 results = quantify("font.ttf", includes=["numerals"])
+# or run specific check only:
+results = quantify("font.ttf", includes=["numerals/default_numerals"])
-# or, exclude one category, running all but that one:
+# or exclude one category, running all but that one:
 results = quantify("font.ttf", excludes=["appearance"])
-# or, run specific check only:
-results = quantify("font.ttf", includes=["numerals/default_numerals"])

 # Access individual check’s value
 default_numerals = results["numerals"]["default_numerals"]["value"]